GenesysGo/docs-shadow-cloud/operate/node-faq.md

 * **File Permission Issues:** Ensure that the `shdw-keygen` binary has the correct permissions set.
 If necessary, use the `chmod` command to make it executable (e.g., `chmod +x shdw-keygen`).
 * **Incorrect Keypair Path:** Double-check the path to your keypair file.
 If you've moved the `id.json` file from its default location or renamed it, you'll need to provide the correct path when using the `shdw-keygen` command.

-### Q: Do I have to wait a certain amount of epochs before restarting?
+### Q: Do I have to wait a certain amount of epochs or time before restarting?

-A: There had been a previous recommendation of waiting 5 epochs between each restart, **however this is no longer the case**.
-You may attempt restarts as quickly as you can throughout the 2 epoch grace period.
-The timeout period for getting evicted from the network is 2 epochs.
+A:  No you can restart quickly, and ideally before 30 minutes pass.
+There had been a previous recommendation of waiting 5 epochs between each restart, **however this is no longer the case**.
+You may attempt restarts as quickly as you can throughout the 30 minute grace period.
+This is the 30 minutes that once exceeded, reports your node as down (eviction) and moves you to the back of the queue for earnings.
 Eviction means you will no longer accumulate uptime and reduce the likelihood of being in the top 150 earners.
 If you are evicted then you can just restart and rejoin the earnings queue and still continue to be an active participant of the network.

 As a best practice, we recommend automated your restart process through scripting that detects both node errors and restart announcements (many have shared methods in the shdwOperator Discord on how to do this), and paying very close attention to all announcements that call for restarts.